zhijun-gu/sublime-evernote/README.md

 The `tags` field can be an unquoted list or a json list such as `["my long tag", "tag2"]`.

+# Equations

+While equations are not natively supported by Evernote, you can embed them as images.
+The [Insert Equation](https://github.com/bordaigorl/sublime-inserteq) plugin can be used to ease their insertion into your Markdown note.

 # Settings

 The `Evernote.sublime-settings` can be accessed from `Preferences > Package Settings > Evernote`.